mitre/rhapsode/README.md

 Other
 -----
-A [rhapsode](https://en.wikipedia.org/wiki/Rhapsode) was a bard in ancient Greece (think Homer), who wove together elements from tradition to tell a new(ish) story.
+A [rhapsode](https://en.wikipedia.org/wiki/Rhapsode) was a bard in ancient Greece, who wove together elements from tradition to tell a new(ish) story.
 Exploratory searchers weave together disparate pieces of information to carry out analysis and develop new insights.

 Notes
 -----
-\* Advanced -- well, right, no fancy clustering, word2vec or deep learning with blockchain convnets, but some tools that are useful if you're trying to do more with a collection of documents than finding the best one for your need.
+\* Advanced -- well, right, no fancy deep learning with blockchain convnets, but some tools that are useful if you're trying to do more with a collection of documents than finding the best one for your need.